hashirshoaeb/home/README.md

 ## Sharing 💗

 Project is open source.
 Feel free to make your own version.
-All you need to do is to fork the project and edit the [src/configurations.json](./src/configurations.json) file.
+All you need to do is to fork this repository, edit [src/editable-stuff/configurations.json](./src/editable-stuff/configurations.json) and add resume.
 Mark star ⭐ if you like the project.

 ## Prerequisites 🍪